Microsoft-UK-DevOps-Squad/DevExperience/docs/7-ai/copilot.md

 ## Overview

-GitHub Copilot is an AI-powered coding assistant that helps developers write code faster and with less effort.
-It uses machine learning models trained on billions of lines of code to generate suggestions based on the context of what a developer is working on.
-GitHub Copilot can suggest individual lines or whole functions, as well as help with test generation, documentation, and bug fixing.
+GitHub Copilot is a new AI-powered tool that helps developers write code faster and better.
+It is a product of a collaboration between GitHub and OpenAI, using deep learning models trained on billions of lines of code.
+Here are some of the key features of GitHub Copilot:

+- **Autocompletion**: GitHub Copilot can predict the next line or chunk of code based on the context and the user's intent.
+It can also suggest alternative ways to write the same code, allowing the user to choose the best option.
+- **Code generation**: GitHub Copilot can turn natural language comments into executable code, saving the user time and effort.
+For example, the user can write "sort the list in descending order" and GitHub Copilot will generate the corresponding code in the chosen language.
+- **Multi-language support**: GitHub Copilot can understand and assist in many programming languages, such as Python, JavaScript, Ruby, Go, Java, and more.
+It can also help the user learn new languages or frameworks by providing relevant examples and documentation.
+- **Inline documentation**: GitHub Copilot can provide explanations and best practices for the suggested code snippets, helping the user understand their code better and improve their coding skills.
+It can also generate unit tests, comments, and docstrings for the user's methods and functions.

+GitHub Copilot is designed to be a helpful companion for developers of all levels, whether they are working on a personal project, a professional assignment, or a learning challenge.
+It is not meant to replace human programmers, but rather to augment their capabilities and creativity.
+GitHub Copilot is currently available as a technical preview for Visual Studio Code users who sign up for early access .

 GitHub Copilot is a collaboration between GitHub and OpenAI, and it integrates with popular IDEs such as Visual Studio Code, Visual Studio, Neovim, and JetBrains.
-GitHub Copilot is currently available as a technical preview for individuals and businesses, with different plans and features.
-GitHub Copilot aims to help developers focus on solving bigger problems, learn new languages or frameworks, and code confidently in unfamiliar domains.
+As it's on the IDE, it doesn't have to be linked to GitHub repositories and can work on any code that's been opened in the IDE.

+It's key to note that GitHub Copilot is just that, it's a Copilot and not the Pilot.
+It can help with a number of tasks that developers need to perform.
+But it's still up to the developer to be the Pilot and make the decisions on the code suggestions from Copilot.

+---

+## Getting started with GitHub Copilot

+After enabling GitHub Copilot in your IDE, you can start using it to get suggestions for your code.
+You can trigger suggestions by typing a comment, a partial line of code, or pressing Ctrl+Enter.
+You can cycle through different suggestions by pressing Tab or Shift+Tab.
+You can accept a suggestion by pressing Enter or clicking on it.

+For more information on how to use GitHub Copilot in different scenarios, see [Getting started with GitHub Copilot](https://docs.github.com/en/copilot/getting-started-with-github-copilot).

 ---